fabriziobertoglio1987/react-native-camera/examples/mlkit/README.markdown

 ```

+### Further Help
+Feel free to [open an issue](https://github.com/react-native-community/react-native-camera/issues) in the `react-native-camera` repository, if you need extra help you can check out our subscriptions on [tidelift](https://issuehunt.io/r/react-native-community/react-native-camera) and [issue hunt](https://tidelift.com/subscription/pkg/npm-react-native-camera?utm_source=npm-react-native-camera&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)...
+Thanks a lot for the support!

+> Love react-native-camera?
+Please consider supporting our collective: 👉  https://opencollective.com/react-native-camera/donate
+> Want this feature to be resolved faster?
+Please consider adding a bounty to it https://issuehunt.io/repos/33218414
 # React Native Camera MLKit Example

 An example project demonstrating the use of MLKit-based Text and Face Recognition features of react-native-camera.